Enables or disables compiler optimizations.

-All modules used by an assembly must have been built using the same /optimize settings as the assembly's /optimize setting.
+All modules generated with /target:module for an assembly must use the same /optimize settings as the assembly.
+For more information, see /target (Visual Basic).

 You can combine the /optimize and /debug options.

-To set /baseaddress in the Visual Studio integrated development environment
+To set /optimize in the Visual Studio integrated development environment

 vbc t2.vb /optimize